 Getting a fitness tracker is exciting.
 You think this gadget will transform the way you workout.
 You’ve seen its impact: you’ve watched your friends walk circles around their kitchen at 11:55 at night trying to do what they can to complete their circles and meet their goal for the day.
 So immediately, you rush to get your new Apple Watch out of the box and set it up.

 Country- check, language- check, calorie goal… uhh.
 300 sounds like a lot, right?

-I’ve said it before and I’ll say it again, I love sharing posts with information that I want to know.
 After various dinner table banter with friends and family, I’m convinced that no one actually knows what they should set their Apple Watch calorie goals at and we all just kinda guess.
 Not anymore, I did the research and have the answers on what your Apple Watch move goal should be.

 It can be confusing to try to figure out what your goal should be for the day, but let’s break it down.
-Two of the three are auto-populated (at least on the Apple Watch):
+Two of the three are auto-populated on the Apple Watch.

 - Stand for at least 1 minute at a time for 12 hours a day

 Easy enough.
 But what about when you try to set your “move” calorie goal?

 One thing to note is that your “move” goal on your Apple Watch only tracks your active calories burned.
 That means none of your sedimentary calories count i.e. the freebies you get from living and breathing every day (more on that below).